-Employees shall have a one (1) hour unpaid lunch period as scheduled by the Department Head.
+Employees shall have a one (1) hour unpaid lunch period as scheduled by the Department Head for a shift of 8 hours work or longer duration.
 If the employee is required by the City to work during the lunch period, the employee shall be paid for that period.
-Employees will be allowed to take two 15-minute paid breaks each day.
+When working a shift of 8 hours or longer, Eemployees will be allowed to take two 15-minute paid breaks to be spaced out between each 4 hour section of their shiftday.
 Breaks will be coordinated with the Department Head and employee.
 Such breaks may be taken at the job site.
-There shall be no transporting of employees back to the shop solely to take a break.
-The lunch hour may be one-half (1/2) hour if mutually agreed to by the City and a majority of the employees in the department.
+There shall be no transporting of employees back to the shop solely to take a break unless the job site does not have restroom and water amenities nearby.
+The lunch hour may be one-half (1/2) hour if mutually agreed to by the Department Head and employeeCity and a majority of the employees in the department.

 Sec.
-16.2.2 Lunch Periods/Breaks for Police Officers and Dispatchers
+16.2.2 Paid Lunch Periods/Breaks for Police Officers, and Dispatchers Communications Clerks, Firefighter/Medics and Lifeguards

-Given the nature of duties and scheduling of police officers and dispatchers, police officers and dispatchers will eat lunch and take breaks during their ten hour and eight hour shifts when the work level permits.
+Given the nature of duties and scheduling of police officers-and dispatchers, communications clerks, firefighter/medics and lifeguards,, police officers and dispatchers-these classifications will eat-have paid lunch periods and take breaks during their ten hour and eight hour shifts when the work level permits.
 Police officers and dispatchers shall not have unpaid lunch breaks.